martijns/TorchButton/TorchButton/readme.txt

 |      torchbutton.txt.
 Include this file if there are issues.
 |
 | History:
 |
+|   v2.3 (2009-12-08)
+|   - Fix icons not showing in HTC Sense or WM 6.5 start menu when installed to Storage Card.
+|
 |   v2.2 (2009-12-02)
 |   - New icons for all TorchButton apps (thanks tnyynt!).
 These only work in WM6.5 and up.